 In CONTAINED Project, I use participatory theatre and narrative tools as a way to provoke thoughts, start dialogues and enhance understanding about migration in receiving communities.
 The project began in 2016 as a collaboration with physical theatre company Justice in Motion, together with storyteller and teacher Remco Heijmans.
 We developed a trilogy of immersive, physical and participatory performances and creative learning tools.

 In this work I benefit from my background as a practitioner of participatory theatre, combined with insights from academic research.
 Also, I build on my background in improvised theatre with everything I do.
-Being present in the here and now, accepting your counterparts’ offers, and being prepared to sometimes gloriously fail are skills that are really helpful for practically all professional and social interactions and, well, life!

 In addition to academic work, I write more accessible publications, such as blogs, columns and popular articles.
 Writing to me is a way to make sense of what I see and do.
 During my brief career as a communications officer I learned to write for a wider audience.